sebreh/SRGridLocation/README.md

 	pod install

+### Manual

+Manually copy the source files in the SRGridLocation directory into your project.

+### Usage

-After that, you can include it anywhere you need it by adding the following line at the top of your source file:
+You can include SRGridLocation anywhere by adding the following line at the top of your source file:

 	#import <SRGridLocation/SRGridLocation.h>